Assessment appointments available now!

 The minimum requirement for telehealth diagnostic assessment would be through telehealth – video conference as visual observations are typically required to make valid neurodevelopmental diagnoses.

-If it was determined that telehealth – video was not appropriate or accessible to complete the assessment, Eccentric Minds can offer a private room booking in West Ryde, NSW 2114.
+If it was determined that telehealth – video was not appropriate or accessible to complete the assessment, Eccentric Minds can offer a private room booking in Newtown 2042 or West Ryde 2114.

 In-person assessment is needed for children below 12 years old, and some teens depending on their verbal abilities.
 However most adults can generally complete the assessment all online.